rexsum420/django-rest-framework-comments/README.md

     -H "Authorization: Token YOUR_AUTH_TOKEN" \
     -d '{
             "user": 1,
-            "text": "This is a comment on the first post."
+            "text": "This is a comment on the first post.", "object": 1,
         }'

 You can also use requests.py to make API calls like so: